mohamedkhaledalahmady/Multicycle-MIPS-Processor/README.md

 # _**Multicycle MIPS Processor**_
 > ## _Project Description_
    * Design of a 32-bit **_Multicycle Micro-Architecture MIPS processor_** fully implemented RTL Verilog of all modules.
-   * Supported Most of Instructions in the Appendix-B in **Digital Design and Computer Architecture** Reference.
+   * Supported Most of Instructions (R-type & I-type & J-type) in the Appendix-B in **Digital Design and Computer Architecture** Reference.

 > ## _Contents_
    * _RTL files._